DistrictOfJoban/nteutil/README.md

 (Or to put it more bluntly: *You shouldn't need to care about the implementation to do what you want*)

 ## Features
-- [NetworkUtil](docs/NetworkUtil.md) - Contains functions to fetch data over the internet.
+- [NetworkUtil](docs/NetworkUtil.md) - Contains functions to fetch text/json data over the internet.
-- [FontUtil](docs/FontUtil.md) - Contains functions to obtain different fonts.
+- [FontUtil](docs/FontUtil.md) - Contains functions to obtain different fonts for drawing.
-- [MathUtil](docs/MathUtil.md) - Contains functions for math related operation (Such as lerping, clamping), and easing function.
+- [MathUtil](docs/MathUtil.md) - Contains functions for math-related operation (Lerping, Clamping, etc.), and easing function.
 - [FileWatcher](docs/FileWatcher.md) - Contains functions to be notified when a file changes.
 WIP
+- [TrainInfoTracker](docs/TrainInfoTracker.md) - Contains train-info functions, like obtaining the next station and current route.
-- [ElapsedDeltaTimer](docs/ElapsedDeltaTimer.md) - Helper class to keep track of the delta time, the elapsed time, and provide a way to reset the elapsed time tracked by this.
+- [TimeTracker](docs/TimeTracker.md) - Helper class to keep track of the delta time & the total elapsed time, and provide a way to reset the total time tracked by this.
 - Open for feedback in issue tracker
 - Work In Progress!